 The Rustenburg Local Municipality had a total GDP of R 55.7 billion (2016) and contributed 40.41% towards the Bojanala Platinum District Municipality GDP total of R 138 billion.
-Subsequently, ranking highest relative to all the other regional economies of the Bojanala Platinum District Municipality.
+Subsequently, it ranks highest compared to all the other municipal economies of the Bojanala Platinum District Municipality.